-As reflected in the Global Code of Conduct, Cochlear is committed to creating and maintaining a lawful, ethical and responsible working environment that promotes good corporate governance.
-Cochlear takes any instances of conduct reported under this Whistleblower Protection Policy seriously.
+As reflected in the Global Code of Conduct and through Cochlear's global HEAR behaviours, Cochlear is committed to creating and maintaining a lawful, ethical and responsible working environment that promotes good corporate governance.
+One of the global HEAR behaviours is "I raise difficult and important issues" and Cochlear takes any instances of conduct reported under this Whistleblower Protection Policy seriously.
 The purpose of this Policy is to empower Eligible Protected Persons to report confidentially, and anonymously if they wish, any suspected or actual Reportable Conduct without fear of reprisal, victimisation or disadvantage.

-Eligible Protected Persons means any current or former Cochlear: officer (including a director); employee (including a permanent, part-time, fixed-term or temporary employee); supplier, contractor or consultant (including any of their employees) and any current or former relative, dependent or spouse of any of the above.
+Eligible Protected Persons means any current or former Cochlear: officer (including a director); employee (including a permanent, part-time, fixed-term or temporary employee); supplier, contractor or consultant (including any of their employees), Associate and any current or former relative, dependent or spouse of any of the above.

 Reportable Conduct means any misconduct or improper state of affairs or circumstances, including any unlawful, unethical or irresponsible behaviour, in relation to Cochlear.
-For example, fraud, bribery, corruption, misappropriation of funds, engaging in detrimental conduct against an Eligible Protected Person, or other breach of law, regulation or Cochlear policy or procedure.
+For example, fraud, bribery, corruption, misappropriation of funds, engaging in detrimental conduct against an Eligible Protected Person, or other material breach of law, regulation or Cochlear policy or procedure.